LuminSoft/eNROLL-Neo/README.md

 ℹ️ Make sure your iOS project has a reference for the license file or instead:

-- open ios project
+- open iOS project
-- drag and drop the license file to the root folder of the project as described above
+- Drag and drop the license file to the root folder of the project as described above
-- make sure copy items if needed check box is checked
+- make sure to copy items if needed, check the box is checked
 - then done

 ### 2.4.
 Run Command line: